byroot/bootscale/README.md

 ## Faster cache loading

 Add the `msgpack` gem and `require 'msgpack'` to gain ~10-30ms of extra load speed by using msgpack.

+## Under the hood

+Bootscale caches the absolute location of all requirable files on the $LOAD_PATH and patches `require` + `autoload` to use these absolute paths, thereby avoiding having to check all load paths for every require.

+Problem outlined in this [talk](https://www.youtube.com/watch?v=kwkbrOwLsZY)

 ## Contributing